Lom Municipality (Norway)

 Lom is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Gudbrandsdal.
 The administrative centre of the municipality is the village of Fossbergom.
 Another village area in Lom is Elvesæter.

-The 1969 km2 municipality is the 38th largest by area out of the 356 municipalities in Norway.
-Lom is the 266th most populous municipality in Norway with a population of 2,211.
-The municipality's population density is 1.1 PD/km2 and its population has decreased by 7.2% over the previous 10-year period.
+The 1969 km2 municipality is the 38th largest by area out of the 357 municipalities in Norway.
+Lom Municipality is the 271st most populous municipality in Norway with a population of 2,215.
+The municipality's population density is 1.1 PD/km2 and its population has decreased by 6.3% over the previous 10-year period.

-Lom is famous for its extensive history, for Lom Stave Church, one of the few remaining stave churches in Norway.
-Also for being located in the midst of the highest mountains in Northern Europe.
+Lom Municipality is famous for its extensive history.
+Lom Stave Church, one of the few remaining stave churches in Norway, is located here.
+It's also notable for being located in the midst of several of the highest mountains in Northern Europe.

 General information

 The prestegjeld (parish) of Lom was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1866, the western district of Lom (population: 2,691) was separated and established as the new municipality of Skiaker.
-Afterwards, the remaining part of Lom had 3,299 residents.
-The boundaries of Lom have not changed since that time.
+On 1 January 1866, the municipality was divided.
+The western district (population: 2,691) became the new Skiaker Municipality and the eastern district (population: 3,299) remained as a smaller Lom Municipality.
+The boundaries of Lom Municipality have not changed since that time.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).